RobertWojtowicz/export2garmin/manuals/about_BLE.md

 ✔️=tested working, ❓=not tested, ❌=not supported

 ### 2.6.2.
 Troubleshooting BLE adapters
-- Bluetooth adapter should have a removable RP-SMA antenna if you want a long range*;
+- * Bluetooth adapter should have a removable RP-SMA antenna if you want a long range;
 - ATS2851 chipset has native support in Debian 12 operating system | Raspberry Pi OS no additional driver needed;
 - If you have a lot of bluetooth devices in area, it's a good idea to set an additional check, set ble_adapter_check parameter to "on" in `user/export2garmin.cfg`;
 - Script `miscale/miscale_ble.py` has implemented debug mode and recovery mechanisms for bluetooth, you can verify if everything is working properly;